 A non-profit corporation board that does not currently operate a charter school in NC is eligible to apply to replicate through fast-track replication an existing model operated by an EMO/CMO.
 The non-profit corporation board is eligible to apply only if the schools operated by the EMO/CMO have a consistent track record of academic, financial, and operational success.
-The non-profit corporation is eligible replicate an existing model operated by the EMO/CMO only if the non-profit corporation board meets each of the following conditions:
+The non-profit corporation is eligible replicate an existing model operated by the EMO/CMO model operated by the EMO/CMO have a consistent for the following conditions: